sapcc/argora/README.md

 is manually re-applied afterwards.

 ## Contributing
-// TODO(user): Add detailed information on how you would like others to contribute to this project

 **NOTE:** Run `make help` for more information on all potential `make` targets

-More information can be found via the [Kubebuilder Documentation](https://book.kubebuilder.io/introduction.html)

 ## License